Ticket reservations are required. Facial coverings are strongly recommended. See Health and Safety.

 Despite the fact that this website is designed and maintained by amateur trilobite enthusiasts, we will always try to make sure that scientific accuracy is prioritized.

-Content on the Trilobite Website, including text and images, is copyright property of Andy Secher and/or Martin Shugar unless otherwise noted.
-To learn more, please click here.
+All text on the Trilobite Website is copyright of its editors, Andy Secher and/or Martin Shugar, unless otherwise noted.